 The Corporation comprises 18 members including the Principal, two student members and one staff member.

-External members are drawn from a wide variety of community, business and professional interests and work in a non-executive capacity.
-They are people who are very successful in areas other than further education, and this enables them to bring a broader perspective to the leadership and direction of the College.
+Our external governors are drawn from a wide variety of community, business and professional interests and contribute their collective experience and skills to the Corporation in a non-executive capacity.
+They are people who are very successful in areas other than further education, and this enables them to bring a broader perspective to the leadership and set the strategic direction of the College.

 - The determination and periodic review of the educational character and mission of the institution and the oversight of its activities